noel-castillo/FoodTruckProject/README.md

 Constructors to be used in loops to allow for the creation of multiple class objects in a feasible manner.

-do-while loops to run through the iteration once and allow the user to exit at their discretion.

 Instantiate an object in order to run methods of a class.

 getters and setters to use private field variables.